ceph/ceph/doc/radosgw/notifications.rst

   - "none": message is considered "delivered" if sent to broker
   - "broker": message is considered "delivered" if acked by broker (default)

+.. tip:: The topic-name (see :ref:`radosgw-create-a-topic`) is used for the AMQP "routing key"

 - Kafka endpoint

  - URI: ``kafka://[<user>:<password>@]<fqdn>[:<port]``